Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Minggu, 8 Maret 2026 09.53.04 UTC
+- WIB: Minggu, 8 Maret 2026 11.50.42 UTC
-- WITA: Minggu, 8 Maret 2026 10.53.04 UTC
+- WITA: Minggu, 8 Maret 2026 12.50.42 UTC
-- WIT: Minggu, 8 Maret 2026 11.53.04 UTC
+- WIT: Minggu, 8 Maret 2026 13.50.42 UTC

 Kutipan Inspiratif:
-"I'm in favor of any technology that makes my work available to the reading public at a reasonable price."
+"It is during our darkest moments that we must focus to see the light."

-Kategori: technology
+Kategori: inspirational